ibm-cloud-docs/EventStreams/connecting_cos.md

 ## Step 8.
 Monitor your connector
 {: #step8_monitor_connector}

-You can check your connector by going to:
+You can check your connector by going to the following location.

 `http://localhost:8083/connectors/cos-sink/status`

 If the state of the connector is not running, restart the connector.